 Edit 1/11/2018: King says a bit later in the book that by what I’ve outlined with the above definition, talking about how if there’s an equality between fractions, there’s also an equality between a product of their terms, and by Theorem 1, it is mathematically correct to say that division is just a restatement of multiplication.
 Interesting!
-This does not mean that you get equal results between division and multiplication: .
+This does not mean that you get equal results between division and multiplication: , except when b equals 1 or -1.
 It means that there’s a relationship between products and rational numbers.

 Some may ask, since the mathematical logic for these truths is fairly simple, from an algebraic perspective, why don’t math classes teach this?
 Well, it’s because they’re not really teaching math…